Search Courses

 KPE291H1 - Research Design and Evaluation: Quantitative Approaches

-This course complements KPE290H1 and provides students with an introduction to quantitative research methodology and statistical analysis as it applies to the study of human behaviour and physical activity.
-Emphasis is on conceptual understanding and practical applications related to Exercise and Health Sciences.
-Key topics include basic research designs, types of variables, non-parametric and parametric descriptive and inferential statistics.
+This course provides students with an introduction to quantitative research methodology and statistical analysis as it applies to the study of human behaviour and physical activity.
+Emphasis is on conceptual understanding and practical applications related to Kinesiology and Health Sciences.
+Key topics include understanding the research process, different types of research designs, types of variables, descriptive and inferential statistics.

 Course Category: Required